 Southbank is home to an inner city lagoon and there is always something gone - markets, free live music every Friday throughout summer and bars.
 Exploring Brisbane's outer suburbs is also a must.
 Fortitude Valley is a great place for a night out and you will find a little something for everyone here, from classy nightclubs to beer gardens and live music.

 West End is where the locals eat and drink.
 You will find cheap international restaurants, cafes, funky clothes shops, markets, night clubs and loads of outdoor beer gardens.
-Check out Brisbane's best night and weekend markets here.
+Brisbane has some great night and weekend markets which you can read about in 'Australia's Night Markets'.

 One of the cheapest places to grab a selfie with a Koala is Lone Pine Koala Sanctuary and a tour of the home of Queensland’s favourite beer XXXX is also a must.
 A walk to the top of Mt Cootha offers amazing views of Brisbane and surrounds and if you fancy a spot of snorkelling, kayaking, dolphin spotting, paddleboarding or sandboarding - then a day tour to nearby Moreton Island is a must.

-- Where to stay: Base Brisbane.
+- Where to stay: Nomads Brisbane.
 It's located within the Brisbane CBD and offer modern, secure and clean accommodation.

 - You may like: Top 10: Things To Do in Brisbane